Covariance and Contravariance

 The audience didn’t agree it was a nice moment.
 They weren’t familiarized with these terms at all, and we had no time enough to discuss the point in depth.
 So I decided it was a very good topic to discuss in typeinference.com.

-Any programmer is familiarized with the subtyping relationship between two
+Any programmer is familiarized with the subtyping relationship between two types.
+Let’s say we have Base

 and Derived